 If you decide to work as a director of your own limited company, the main advantage is that it is widely considered to be the most tax efficient way to operate because it allows greater opportunities for tax planning.
 Limited company ownership also gives you complete control of your finances and there will not be a third party collecting your money for you.
 Working through a limited company is most suitable for those who are planning on working on a contract or locum basis for a substantial length of time (usually three months or more) and who are earning over £25,000 annually, as they will benefit most from working tax efficiently.

 If you would like a more detailed comparison of the advantages and disadvantages of both options to take a look at our limited company vs umbrella company guide.

 How do I form a limited company?

 Forming a limited company is a surprisingly straightforward process which is usually completed in three to four working hours.
 If you would like to form your company you will first need to check that your desired company name is available.
 Once you have formed your limited company we will set up your business bank account, register your company for VAT/PAYE and advise you on how best to structure your company’s shares.
-If you would like to find out more about our limited company formation service please click here.
+You can also find out more about our limited company formation service here.

 Do I need to appoint an accountant?

 If you decide to work through a limited company you may want to consider appointing an accountant to help you with your finances.
 This may seem an expensive option, but the cost of hiring an accountant is often cheaper than umbrella company fees and could save you money in the long run.